danmillr/mapping-hnyc/immigrant_new_york_spring18/introductory_tutorials/01_ImmigrantNewYork_WorkshopTutorial.md

-Immigrant New York: introduction to mapping with QGIS Spring 2018
+##Immigrant New York: introduction to mapping with QGIS

-In this workshop we will use historic datasources
+Spring 2018

 In this workshop, you will learn introductory skills involved in using open source geographic information software (QGIS) to map existing spatial datasets.
 After the completion of this exercise, you should...